byuitechops/update-course-images/README.md

 Executes the cleanImages file, which will clean the images folder and create a new folder named updatedImages, which will contain folders of courses and their respective images.

-Requirements: no folder named updatedImages and a folder titled images that contains all of the folders
+Requirements: no folder named updatedImages and a folder named images that contains all of the folders

 #### `npm run checker`
 Executes the folderChecker file, which will check every folder inside updatedImages folder and ensure that it follows the rules.